- GLIAC Women's Soccer Homepage

 - Follow GLIAC Sports on Twitter

-BAY CITY, Mich.—The Great Lakes Intercollegiate Athletic Conference (GLIAC) released its 2014 Men's Soccer Preseason Coaches' Poll today (August 20) in conjunction with the launch of the conference's media day website.
+BAY CITY, Mich.-- The Great Lakes Intercollegiate Athletic Conference (GLIAC) released its annual Women's Soccer Preseason Coaches' Poll in conjunction with the launch of the media day website Tuesday morning (August 19).

-The Lake Erie College men's soccer team was selected to finish fifth in the conference, receiving 29 votes.
+The Lake Erie College women's soccer team was selected to finish 12th in the conference, receiving 25 points.

 The poll was released as part of the conference's media day website, which features previews from all GLIAC teams and brief interviews with each head coach.